 It’s because of the missing system partition.
 I tried several methods to write the MBR and do the repair with the Windows installation medium, but all failed for me.
 Hence, I need to rerun the disk2vhd P2V conversion.

 4) So before starting the conversion, go to disk management and check the partition structure.

 5) Now press Create button and start the process.
-Make sure that each partition is having enough space to create snapshots on the computer.
+Make sure that each partition is having enough disk space to create snapshots on the physical computer.
 It’s highly recommended to do nothing while conversion is happening on the computer.

 6) After completed successfully, create a new virtual machine with the correct OS type and attach the converted VHD file.

 Once you power on the VM, it should boot and work fine if the partition structure is converted properly.

 Here is another problem I encountered.
 The converted Windows 7 machine kept on restarting in VirtualBox.
 Do you know why?
 My physical hard disk is connected via the SATA port on the host computer.
 So I attached the VHD file to the SATA port on VirtualBox too, but that was wrong.

 It started working after I removed the disk and re-attached it to the IDE port of the virtual machine.

 Update: This demonstration was done many years ago with the older VirtualBox and Windows OS versions.
 By the time you read this guide, VirtualBox and Windows OS would have improved the features and auto fix the errors we faced so far.